How is non-Hodgkin lymphoma diagnosed?

 Most people with lymphoma will not need this test.
 But doctors may order it for certain types of lymphoma or if a person has symptoms that suggest the lymphoma may have reached the brain.

-Pleural or peritoneal fluid sampling: Spread of lymphoma to the chest or abdomen can cause fluid to build up.
+Pleural or peritoneal fluid sampling: Lymphoma that has spread to the chest or abdomen can cause fluid to build up.
 Pleural fluid (inside the chest) or peritoneal fluid (inside the abdomen) can be removed by placing a hollow needle through the skin into the chest or abdomen.
+Often, ultrasound is used to guide the needle.
 The doctor uses a local anesthetic to numb the skin before inserting the needle.
 The fluid is then withdrawn and looked at under the microscope to check for lymphoma cells.
 When this procedure is used to remove fluid from the area around the lung, it is called a thoracentesis.
 When it is used to collect fluid from inside the abdomen, it’s known as a paracentesis.